IDMNYU/DM4003-Senior-Project-SP16/dm4003_senior_project_end_of_semester_deliverables.md

 Each student will provide their own **dropbox link**.
 A dropbox link is actually different than sharing an actual *dropbox folder*.
 Here’s a how to: https://www.dropbox.com/help/167 (There is also a video explaining how to do it later in the page as well.)

 Create a dropbox link (NOT folder, see above) or google drive folder that contains the following.
 Make sure all filenames include your name and ms thesis fa15 and descriptive text of the content:

-Create a dropbox link with the following contents:
   * title of your project
   * URL to your project website
   * short text description of your project